Why "Titanic’s" Heart of the Ocean Necklace Still Goes On

 Kayla Freitas’ love of Titanic — the 1997 Oscar-winning film directed by James Cameron — spans decades.
-But it wasn’t until five years ago when the San Diego-based content creator, who goes by @travelmomoirs, began collecting items related to the film, which is hitting theaters once again this month.
+But it wasn’t until five years ago when the San Diego-based content creator, who goes by @travelmomoirs, began collecting items related to the film.
 First, it was a news article about the tragic 1912 sinking of the RMS Titanic, which inspired the film, signed by survivors.
-Then, she continued with a replica of the iconic red and black lace dress worn by Rose (played by Kate Winslet) in the scene when she first meets Jack at the railings threatening to jump, as well as a piece of coal from the original ship.
+Then, she continued with a replica of the iconic red and black lace dress worn by Rose (played by Kate Winslet) in the scene when she first meets Jack at the railings, threatening to jump, as well as a piece of coal from the original ship.
 “It started with one piece, and then it was like, ‘Oh, I wonder what else I could find,’” Freitas tells Refinery29.

 Advertisement